checkly/docs.checklyhq.com/site/content/docs/cli/project-structure.md

     parent: "CLI"
 ---

-This is how a typical project using the Checkly CLI is organized.
+The example below is how a typical project using the Checkly CLI is organized.
 Most files, directories and paths are conventions you can tweak to your liking using `import` / `require` and setting `glob` patterns.

 ## Directories and files

 - `checkly.config.ts` - Global project and CLI configuration.
-This one is mandatory.
+This one is mandatory and we recommend using TypeScript.
 - `src/__checks__/*` - Your TS/JS files defining Checks and other resources.
 - `package.json` - Standard NPM project manifest.